MitMaro/eslint-plugin-strict-newline/README.md

 ## License

-Combokeys Context is released under the ISC license.
+ESLint Strict Newline Plugin is released under the ISC license.
 See [LICENSE](LICENSE.md).